SimFin/web-api-examples/v1/README.md

 These are some examples how the SimFin web-API can be used to retrieve data.
 For our official Python API that works with the bulk data files, please visit this repository: https://github.com/SimFin/simfin

-The v1 folder contains the examples for the web-API v1.

 ## Python
 Full beginners tutorial for the web-API can be found here: https://medium.com/@SimFin_official/simfin-api-tutorial-6626c6c1dbeb